chrismoussounda/free_code_camp_responsive_web_design/README.md

 - Learn CSS Colors by Building a Set of Colored Markers (Not started)
 - Learn HTML Forms by Building a Registration Form (Not started)
 - Learn the CSS Box Model by Building a Rothko Painting (Not started)
-- Learn CSS Flexbox by Building a Photo Gallery (Not started)
+- Learn CSS Flexbox by Building a Photo Gallery (100% completed)
 - Learn Typography by Building a Nutrition Label (Not started)
 - Learn Accessibility by Building a Quiz (Not started)
 - Learn CSS Variables by Building a City Skyline (Not started)